Resumé

 Journal for Activist Science & Technology Education

-In 2009, Dr. Steve Alsop (York University, Toronto) and I co-founded/edit JASTE – a community-reviewed & open-access journal that focuses on knowledge about STSE Harms and rectifying civic actions.
+In 2009, Dr. Steve Alsop (York University, Toronto) and I co-founded/edit JASTE – a community-reviewed & open-access journal that focuses on knowledge about STEM-SE Harms and rectifying civic actions.
 Rather than possibly restricting authors’ creativity through peer review, we hope readers will provide authors with feedback they might use to further develop their scholarship.
-Our latest issue is: JASTE 12.1, which features academic articles discussing ways activists might expand (and deepen) pro-ecojustice dispositifs.
+Our latest issue is: JASTE 13.1 (2024), which is the fourth of our school-based issues that feature articles by high school students and teachers.
 Dr. Jesse Bazzul (U Regina) served as co-editor (2014-19), leading some critical issues and helping us convert to using the OJS hosting service.
-Please consider helping us advertise JASTE issues: tinyurl.com/tcmjxry.
+Please consider helping us advertise JASTE at: tinyurl.com/tcmjxry.

 School-based JASTE Issues

-As a result of collaborative action research involving high school teachers of science, three issues of JASTE – linked to the graphics at right/below – have been produced.
+As a result of collaborative action research involving high school teachers of science, four issues of JASTE – linked to the graphics at right/below – have been produced.
 These feature some academic articles, articles written by teachers and reports of RiNA projects written by students.
-For the third issue, we also have developed a video for advertising it.
 Please help us share these JASTE issues with educators and others who may find them helpful.

 EDUCATIONAL & WORK BACKGROUND